 Chana Masala – the best of weeknight dinners

 Chana masala reminds me of my time spent living in Midland, TX.
 Midland was a small town in West Texas where healthy and delicious dining options were scarce, and halal options almost nonexistent.
 At the time, my food-related frustrations (don’t we all have them?) were at their peak.
 I longed for quality, nutritious, flavorful food, and – with due respect to Tex-Mex – I quickly ran out of options.

 Looking back, that deprivation also brought about resilience in me.
 It instilled the habit of cooking and planning and making do with what I had.
 Instead of opting for restaurant food that I wouldn’t find tasty or feel good eating, I opened a couple of cans of chickpeas and got to work.
 Chana masala became my takeout, delivery, and drive-thru.

 Over the years, I’ve tried many variations of chana masala to see what gives the best flavor.
 This chana masala is vibrant, just the right amount of tangy, and rich in spicy flavor.
 I tested and tweaked the recipe until my husband said it’s one of the best he’s had – thus giving the seal of approval to be shared on the blog.

 - The canned chickpeas, though already cooked, need to be simmered with water in the curry to help absorb the flavors and be as tender as possible.
-The baking powder helps to make them extra tender.

 - Adding a small amount of baking powder makes the chickpeas extra tender.
 You can either marinate the chickpeas in the baking powder before adding them to the curry or add directly to the curry as I have.